Frequently asked questions – TDI

 - A maximum of 26 weeks of benefit payments during a benefit year.

-If your employer has a sick leave plan which differs from statutory benefits and has been approved by this Division as an equivalent or better-than-statutory plan, your weekly benefit amount, duration of payments, and whether or not a waiting period is required will be determined by the plan.
+If your employer has a plan that differs from statutory benefits and has been approved by this Division, your weekly benefit amount, duration of payments, and whether or not a waiting period is required will be determined by the plan.
 Ask your employer for details of the plan.

 TDI benefits paid or payable to you are solely to partially replace the wage loss resulting from your inability to work.
 Your employer or insurance carrier is prohibited from receiving benefit assignments, in whole or in part, to pay for a debt or obligation you incurred.
 Benefits are also exempt from levy, execution, attachment, and garnishment except for child support with a Family Court order, as allowed under Section 571-52, HRS.